-The district makes school bus transportation available to all students living two or more miles from school.
+The district makes school bus transportation available to all students living two or more miles from school and to any students who are experiencing homelessness.
 This service is provided at no cost to students.

 Bus routes and stops will be designated annually, and any subsequent changes will be posted at the school and on the district's website.
 For the safety of the operator of the vehicle and all passengers, students must board buses or other vehicles only at authorized stops, and drivers must unload passengers only at authorized stops.